 Every year, near the end of May, Americans get one of those great three-day weekends.
-Historically marked by trips to the beach, picnics in the park, friends, and family get-togethers, Memorial Day launches the beginning of summer.
+Historically marked by trips to the beach, picnics in the park, and friends and family get-togethers, Memorial Day launches the beginning of summer.
 This is the weekend that officially ends the winter blues, and the fun-in-the-sun begins.
+There’s something many of us may not know, or perhaps we don’t take the time to ponder, that Memorial Day a Day of honor, but why?

-But many of us may not know, or perhaps we just don’t take time to ponder, why there even is this holiday entitled Memorial Day.
 We may not fully understand the origin of this day or the gravity of its inception.
-This day was created to honor those who died in military service; those who lost their lives while standing for what they believe, valiantly defending others.
+But remember, we must.
+This day was created to honor those who died in military service and those who lost their lives while standing for what they believe, valiantly defending others.

 On May 5, 1865, three years after the Civil War ended, Memorial Day was recognized as a national holiday to be observed on May 30.
 According to the U.S. Department of Veterans Affairs, “It is believed that date was chosen because flowers would be in bloom all over the country.”1 However, placing flowers on the graves of those who died in war—the act that started this American holiday—is one that can be traced as far back as early Greece.
 Soldiers have been rightfully honored throughout history.

 In the United States, it is recorded that flowers being placed upon soldiers’ graves began as early as the American Revolution.
 But it was the end of the Civil War when loved ones from both the North and the South made their pilgrimage to the graves of those who paid the ultimate price.
-More than 600,000 Americans died fighting one another, the price paid was dear, and the heartbreak among those who were left was displayed in every petal laid, every wreath hung.2
+More than 600,000 Americans died fighting one another, the price paid was dear, and the heartbreak among those who were left was displayed in every petal laid, and every wreath that was hung.2